bdelbosc/nuxeo-stacks/README.md

 All data are persisted using docker volumes inside your env, you can resume any env using a `docker-compose up`.

 ## Stack exposition

-Unfortunately on MacOS the [`.localhost`](https://en.wikipedia.org/wiki/.localhost) top level domain (TLD) doesn't resolve to loop back address `127.0.0.1`.
-So scripts need to be adapted to use IP address instead of `.localhost` names.
-Note that Chrome supports the `.localhost` TLD even on MacOS.

 All HTTP services are exposed by [traefik](https://traefik.io/) with proper hostname: